Fallenbagel/jellyseerr/docs/getting-started/installation.md

 This implementation is not yet merged to master due to missing functionality.
 You can beta test the limited implementation or follow the status on [the pull request](https://github.com/swizzin/swizzin/pull/567).
 {% endhint %}

 The installation is not implemented via Docker, but barebones.
-The latest release version of Overseerr will be used.
+The latest release version of Jellyseerr will be used.
 Please see the [swizzin documentation](https://swizzin.ltd/applications/overseerr) for more information.

 To install, run the following: